kubernetes-csi/external-provisioner/README.md

 * `--cloning-protection-threads <num>`: Number of simultaneously running threads, handling cloning finalizer removal.
 Defaults to `1`.

+* `--snapshot-orphan-sweep-interval <duration>`: How often to check for orphaned snapshot source-protection finalizers.
+These finalizers can become stuck if the provisioner crashes during snapshot-based provisioning.
+Set to `0` to disable.
+Defaults to `5m`.

 * `--http-endpoint`: The TCP network address where the HTTP server for diagnostics, including metrics and leader election health check, will listen (example: `:8080` which corresponds to port 8080 on local host).
 The default is empty string, which means the server is disabled.

 * `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
 Default is `/metrics`.